sfogo/java-samples/docs/PYRAMID.md

 It also means that `n` is actually the number of distinct letters in word of length `L`.
 Therefore, if you establish a map whose keys are the distinct letters and whose values are the letter frequencies, then the number of map entries must be the number of distinct letters for the word to be a pyramid word.
+Even if that condition is satisfied, we still need to check the counts.
+For instance, `aaaabbbbcd` yields 4 entries and is not a pyramid word.

 ## Assumptions for this exercise
 - Case insensitive